 Keeping steady and staying on track can be tough.
 However, whatever your current work situation, it's important that you find approaches that work for you.

 Learning some basic self-regulation skills is a good start.
 We've listed two you could use, but there are plenty more out there.
-Give them a go and see if they help you de-stress and restore a sense of inner calm so you can move forward with your career.
+Give them a go and see if they help you to de-stress and restore a sense of inner calm so that you can move forward with your career.